gordbegli/moodle-auto-login/README.md

 # Moodle Auto Login

-A simple chrome extension that clicks the login button when you load Moonami.
+A simple Chrome extension that clicks the login button when you load Moonami.

 # How to add extension to Chrome

 ## Chrome Webstore
-Moodle Auto Login is now available through the chrome web store!
+Moodle Auto Login is now available through the Chrome Web Store!

 https://chrome.google.com/webstore/detail/moodle-auto-login/nfpmdpogbdlfbniimbdkokpcmmleemia